archivy/archivy/docs/usage.md

-  init          Initialise your archivy application run           Runs archivy web application shell         Run a shell in the app context.
+  init          Initialise your archivy application run           Runs archivy web application shell         Run a shell in the app context. unformat      Convert archivy-formatted files back to normal markdown.
 ```

 Make sure you've configured Archivy by running `archivy init`, as outlined in [install](install.md).

 If you'd like to add users, you can simply create new admin users with the `create-admin` command.
 Only give credentials to trusted people.

 If you have normal md files you'd like to migrate to archivy, move your files into your archivy data directory and then run `archivy format <filenames>` to make them conform to [archivy's formatting](/reference/architecture/#data-storage).
+Run `archivy unformat` to convert the other way around.

 The `config` command allows you to play around with [configuration](config.md) and use `shell` if you'd like to play around with the archivy python API.